Catering firm Compass Group says on track as revenues rise

 Organic revenue declined by 3.4 percent at its Europe and Japan arm, although the firm said its decision last year to start cutting loss-making contracts and selling businesses in southern Europe had offset the impact on profitability.

-According to a Reuters poll of 23 analysts Compass is on average expected to post an annual pretax profit of around 1.14 billion pounds ($1.75 billion).
+According to a Reuters poll of 23 analysts Compass is on average expected to post an annual pretax profit of around 1.14 billion pounds.

 Compass said since the end of its third quarter it had signed an agreement to draw $500 million of new debt through a private placement with U.S. institutional investors, which would be used in part to repay some existing debt.